-The school establishes fees and charges to fund certain school activities, including [list fee-based activities].
+The school establishes fees and charges to fund certain school activities.
 Some students may be unable to pay these fees.
 Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
 Students whose parent or guardian is unable to afford student fees may request a fee waiver.
 A fee waiver does not exempt a student from charges for lost and damaged books, locks, materials, supplies, and/or equipment.